lsiv568/package-tree/INSTRUCTIONS.md

 At Bambambam, we have found little to no correlation between doing well in brain-teasers and "whiteboard coding" and being a world-class software engineer.
 On the other hand, we believe that having a candidate working on a scenario as close to the real-world as possible is the best way to see if somebody is a good fit for our team.

 That's why we are sending you this coding challenge.
-Our goal is to have you write code and supporting artifacts that reflect the way you think and act about code in your professional life, not put you under the gun writing code with a whiteboard pen with somebody second guessing each step and a wall clock telling you there's only few minutes left.
+Our goal is to have you write code and supporting artifacts that reflect the way you think and act about code in your professional life, not put you under the gun writing code with a whiteboard pen with somebody second-guessing each step and a wall clock telling you there are only a few minutes left.

 ## The problem we'd like you to solve

 For this fictional problem, we ask you to write a package indexer.

 *Packages* are executables or libraries that can be installed in a system, often via a package manager such as apt, RPM, or Homebrew.
-Many packages use libraries that are also made available as packages, so usually a package will require other packages being installed before you can install it in your system.
+Many packages use libraries that are also made available as packages themselves, so usually a package will require you to install its dependencies you can install it on your system.

 The system you are going to write keeps track of package dependencies.
 Clients will connect to your server and inform which packages should be indexed, and which dependencies they might have on other packages.
 We want to keep our index consistent, so your server must not index any package until all of its dependencies have been indexed first.
 The server should also not remove a package if any other packages depend on it.